StefanGerrits2/browser-technologies-1920/README.md

 #### Functional and reliable

 The bottom basic experience will just be HTML.
 Because Javascript is disabled, I need to save the input and progress server side!
 I'm now busy building it and I hope I get it done this weekend.
-My live link right now is just html and a little bit of server side for the data.
+My live link right now is just html, some css and a little bit of server side for the data.
 I write the data into json files with a user id to keep track of it.
 I'm also gonna add some CSS to make it responsive on every device.
+When you enter a code that exists, it takes you to the page where you quit last time you filled in the survey.

 This basic experience also includes pagination, I built this server side so it works in every browser.